deltartificial/dfns-sdk-rs-examples/README.md

 # dfns-sdk-rs-examples

-This is a simple example of how to use the dfns-sdk-rs library.
+This is a collection of examples demonstrating how to use the dfns-sdk-rs library.
-More examples will be added in the future.

 - [Dfns Website](https://www.dfns.co)
 - [Dfns API Docs](https://docs.dfns.co)